Antxon Muneta

-Antxon Muneta Beldarrain (born 1 July 1986) is a Spanish former professional footballer who played mainly as a midfielder, and the current match analyst of CD Mirandés.
+Antxon Muneta Beldarrain (born 1 July 1986) is a Spanish former professional footballer who played mainly as a midfielder, and is the current manager of CD Mirandés.

 Playing career

 Born in Bilbao, Biscay, Muneta spent six of his first seven seasons in Segunda División B, representing Club Portugalete, Barakaldo CF, CA Osasuna B and CD Mirandés.
 In 2006–07 he competed in Tercera División, with Zalla UC.

 In the 2011–12 campaign, Muneta scored four goals in 32 games to help Mirandés promote to Segunda División for the first time ever.
 He made his debut in the competition on 17 August 2012, playing the full 90 minutes in a 0–1 home loss against SD Huesca; on 15 September he scored his first league goal, in a 2–2 draw at Real Murcia.

 Muneta was released by the Rojillos in the 2014 summer, and subsequently moved to CF Reus Deportiu in the third level.
 On 30 January 2015 he was loaned to fellow league team UD Logroñés, until June.
 He left the club in the summer 2018.

 On 19 September 2018, Muneta signed with Mérida AD in the fourth division, featuring in 32 matches and scoring five goals as the season ended in promotion.
 He still left the club at the end of the year in June 2019, and remained without a club until the following 3 February, as he joined Gimnástica de Torrelavega on a deal for the rest of the season.

 In July 2020, in the last match of the promotion play-offs, Muneta injured his meniscus and ligament in the knee, which required a surgery.
 He retired shortly after, aged 34.